Can you simulate a uv filter on digital cameras

 Another option is using dedicated photo editing software like Lightroom or Capture One, which also offer tools for simulating the effects of a UV filter on digital images.
 These programs provide sliders and presets that can mimic the color correction and haze reduction typically achieved with a physical UV filter.

-See also Best small full frame digital camera
+See also Best compact digital camera cnet

 Additionally, some camera manufacturers include UV filter simulation settings in their digital cameras.
 These settings can be applied in-camera to produce images with reduced haze and improved clarity, similar to the results obtained with a physical UV filter.